NetworkVerification/Timepiece/paper-results/README.md

     * `ms`: the time taken by a monolithic Minesweeper-style single-threaded verification

 The number of threads used is reported by the `Environment.ProcessorCount: ...` line.
-We used timeouts on the benchmarks, which are also specified in the text files: if a benchmark timed out, the timeout time was written into the data file.
+We used 2-hour timeouts on the benchmarks. if a benchmark timed out, the timeout time (7200000ms) was written into the data file.